Cosmic-crypto/ide_ctk/README.md

 - **Python** - Programming language
 - **Tkinter** - Base GUI framework

+this is completley coded by windsurf AI

 Inspired by VS Code, Sublime Text, and Atom.

 ---

-feel free to edit this code and i will be happy to get any feedback. this is completley coded by windsurf AI!

 **Enjoy coding with your new CustomTkinter IDE!** 🚀